JTRamirez/BRMS-Walkthrough/modules/part-six-putting-it-all-together.md

 * A high-level summary of everything covered so far
 * A final quiz
-* Concluding remarks

 <!-- @section -->

 ### Summary

-Fundamentally, a rules engine is:
+Recall the definition we read at the beginning of this path:

-> A system that is *purpose-built to perform logic*, usually in the form of "When [condition], then [action]".
+> A Rules Engine is technological system, used by organizations, that's purpose-built to process logical operations, usually in the form of "when [condition], then [action]".

-Rather than encompassing a bunch of application components, rules engines are narrowly focused on the decision-making processes that exist within most apps.
-Thus, they are meant work alongside applications by centralizing the storage of rules and logic, and then processing data against those rules as needed.
+At the end of the day, rules engines are meant to handle logic and decision making better than application code.
+There are certainly added complexities and costs associated with implementing a rules engine into an environment, but for the landscapes that change rules often, or desire to do a better job of administrading swaths of logic, rules engines offer specialization, efficiency, and access.

+**For rule authors**, the BRMS web interface provides an accessible platform with which to create rules.
+Furthermore, DRL files and decision tables rely on clear syntax and can even (in the case of decision tables) be created using traditional spreadsheet software.
+In either case, however, the logic itself is meant to be presented clearly, easily edited, and quickly deployed.

+Finally, **for developers**, Red Hat's documentation and API's provide guidance for integrating their rules engine into existing Java apps, and their Development Studio streamlines this process.
+Various services and implementations (accessed by apps via imports and APIs) work in concert to allow for applications to maintain local rules caches, and translate logic from Java code to rules files.

 <!-- @section -->